Hong Kong posts slower retail sales growth, outlook clouded by trade spat

 Global consulting company PwC in June revised its 2018 outlook for Hong Kong’s retail sales growth to 8 percent, up from a previous 4-6 percent.

-Sales of jewellery, watches, clocks and valuable gifts, jumped 16.8 percent in July, slowing from 27.8 percent growth in the previous month, government data showed.
+Sales of jewelry, watches, clocks and valuable gifts, jumped 16.8 percent in July, slowing from 27.8 percent growth in the previous month, government data showed.